 These healthy flapjacks are soft and chewy and full of dried fruit and protein-packed nuts.
 Made with whole oats, honey or maple syrup and baked until golden brown and chewy.
-These flapjacks are great for baking with kids are amazing as snacks and in lunch boxes!
+These flapjacks are great for baking with kids and are amazing as snacks and in lunch boxes!
+Perfect for any novice or beginner baker, these simple flapjacks take less than 1 hour to make.

-- Rolled oats- really important to use rolled oats rather than quick-cooking oats.
+- Rolled oats/ porridge oats- really important to use rolled oats rather than quick-cooking oats.
 They're wider and flatter.
-Quick-cooking tends to be a little bit dusty.
+Quick cooking tends to be a little bit dusty, and may result in a

-- Butter- you can use margarine rather than butter.
+- Butter (salted or unsalted)- you can use margarine rather than butter for a dairy-free option.
 They hold the bars together.

 - Brown sugar- A little bit of brown sugar brings everything together and it's less refined than white sugar.